 A 2022 study found people who diet experience high levels of binge eating, food cravings, “lack of control” feeling, and guilt about food and their cravings.

 I’m not going to dive fully into food cravings in this blog post and I don’t want to over-simplify things.
-So let me just say – food cravings aren’t just influenced by restriction, there are emotional and just plain taste cravings.
-You can read more about these types of hunger in this post.
+So let me just say – food cravings aren’t just influenced by restriction, there are emotional hunger cravings and just plain taste cravings.
+You can read more about these in this blog post about types of hunger.

-Still, I want to point out research shows intuitive eating is an effective approach for reducing cravings caused by restriction and learning to have a healthy relationship with food cravings when improving your mindset around food.
+I want to point out research shows intuitive eating is an effective approach for reducing cravings caused by restriction.
+Learning to have a healthy relationship with food changes how you react to food, cravings, and lowers stress about food.

 How to talk about individual foods